Shaken baby syndrome is a severe form of child abuse caused by violently shaking an infant or child.

 Call your health care provider if a child has any of the above signs or symptoms, regardless of how mild or severe they are.
 Also call if you think a child has shaken baby syndrome.

-If you think a child is in immediate danger because of neglect, you should call 911.
+If you think a child is in immediate danger because of neglect, you should call 911 or the local emergency number.
 If you suspect that a child is being abused, report it right away.
 Most states have a child abuse hotline.
 You may also use the Childhelp National Child Abuse Hotline at 1-800-4-A-Child (1-800-422-4453).

-These steps can help decrease the risk of shaken baby syndrome:
+These steps can help decrease the risk for shaken baby syndrome:

 - Never shake a baby or child in play or in anger.
 Even gentle shaking can become violent shaking when you are angry.

 - Do not hold your baby during an argument.